abeldekat/harpoonline/README.md

 The list in use when Neovim is started is assumed to be the default list

-When switching to another list, the plugin needs to be notified using its custom `HarpoonSwitchedList` event:
+The plugin needs to be notified when switching to another list using its custom `HarpoonSwitchedList` event:

 ```lua